DaveBenham/VenomModules/README.md

 #### MODE CV input

-The division mode CV input overrides the value set by the button or global CV.
+The division mode CV input overrides the value set by the button.
 The CV actually sets the column's mode button to match so you get a visual indicator of the active mode.

 The mode values are as follows:
 - 0V = ALL